dancj/MM-dcmetro/README.md

-    # Module: DC Metro
+## MMM-dcmetro
-The `dc metro` module is a custom module to extend MagicMirror.
+This unofficial `dc metro` module is a custom module to extend MagicMirror.
 This module displays the upcoming trains for a pre-configured DC metro station.

 ## Using the module